Blank55-cell/milestoneproject1/README.md

 - Smooth haired dachshunds really require grooming and in turn only need to be brushed
 - Long haired dachshunds can be taken to the groomers as well but the main areas to focus on trimmming are the paws, ears and tail.

+# How much exercise should a dachshund need?
+-Dachshunds need at most around 45minutes to an hour per day but it can vary dependingon the amount of playtime they have at home.
+Make sure to be wary of any high intensive movement as it can potentially affect their back.

+# How prone are dachshunds to separation anxiety?
+- Dachshunds are able to bond very closely to their owners making it hard for them to to be separated for long durations of time.
+With proper training the3y can cope better.

 ---
 ### About section